gboigwe/genomic-chain-stacks/README.md

 ---

-🧬 **GenomicChain Phase 2** - Privacy-preserving genetic data infrastructure for the decentralized web.
+🧬 **GenomicChain Phase 2** - Medical lab attestation system for privacy-preserving genetic data infrastructure on the decentralized web.